Trump warns Zelensky ‘you’re gambling with World War Three’

 The continued diplomacy push over the weekend comes after Sir Keir’s meeting with Mr Trump at the White House on Thursday.

-The US president has continued to resist calls to fully commit American military might to guarantee any Ukraine peace deal, but he has suggested closer economic ties and an agreement on mineral access between Kyiv and Washington would effectively act as a security “backstop”.
+The US president has resisted calls to fully commit American military might to guarantee any Ukraine peace deal, but suggested closer economic ties and an agreement on mineral access between Kyiv and Washington would effectively act as a security “backstop”.

 Sir Keir returned to the UK on Friday following a trip to the White House which went as well as No 10 could have hoped, with Mr Trump clearly pleased with the King’s invitation for an unprecedented second state visit, giving an indication that he would not block the Chagos Islands deal and suggesting a trade deal could spare British exports from US tariffs.